 If you are one of the millions of homeowners whose mortgage balance in underwater, which means it exceeds the current property value of your home, then the federal government has three options for you.

 Many private and government grants can also be used to help pay your mortgage.
 While you do need to apply for these grant programs, they can be another option to consider.
+Note these are not that common but they can be another resource to explore.
 More information.

 Learn about a federal government program, Hope for Homeowners, that is offered through the Federal Housing Authority (FHA).
 It will help hundreds of thousands of lower income homeowners pay or refinance their mortgages (including subprime).
 Some forms of help may even be available if the value of your home has significantly declined and if your loan is “underwater”.
 More Hope for Homeowners.